Skip to main content

 What is Kubernetes cluster management?

-Kubernetes cluster management is the operational work required to run clusters safely: monitoring health, managing workloads, controlling access, reviewing configuration, troubleshooting failures, and improving reliability and cost.
+Kubernetes cluster management is the operational work required to run one or more clusters safely: monitoring health, managing workloads, controlling access, reviewing configuration, troubleshooting failures, and improving reliability, cost, and handoffs.

 Put cluster questions into a real conversation